Visit Les-Baux-de-Provence, France

 There are several old churches and chapels to seek out, and you can visit the town's former limestone quarries to see a light show that illuminates the cavernous galleries.
 The Carrières de Lumières teams rousing music with giant projections that light up the walls, floor and ceiling in dramatic fashion.
 Nearby, you will also find the monastery-asylum at Saint-Paul de Mausole where Vincent van Gogh admitted himself in 1889.
 He stayed here for a year, painting the surrounding wheat fields and recuperating.
 You can visit his reconstructed room and walk along trails through the tranquil gardens where he set up his easel.

-Suggested Les-Baux-de-Provence itinerary
+Suggested itineraries featuring Les-Baux-de-Provence

 This sample itinerary will give you an idea of what is possible when you travel in Les-Baux-de-Provence, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.